 — material: This attribute defines the applied material of the blind rivet body.
 Generally, the applied rivet should be used with connected parts so that the connector rivet element has the same physical and mechanical properties as the components to be joined.
 Usual materials: Steel, Stainless Steel, Nickel Copper Alloy (Monel), Copper and several grades of Aluminium.

-Note: If material thickness changes in connected parts, this can lead to other size of blind rivet as joining element.
+NOTE If material thickness changes in connected parts, this can lead to other size of blind rivet as joining element.

 When a blind rivet is applied to join two components which have different mechanical properties, e.g. one of them is thinner or softer than the other, then the <normal_direction/> element will become more important to show the proper setting direction of the rivet as seen in Figure 11.